Saizahawla: Hmar war

 After his village was raided by a Hmar enemy raiding party, Saihazawla chased after the raiders by himself.
 The Hmar raiding party crossed the boundary of Manipur and attacked a man named Ngurdailova in his village and took his head as a trophy.
 While the villagers chased them they could not catch the party.
 Saizahawla followed the party and reached the Hmar region.
 During the chase in the jhum fields, Saihazawla managed to slay a raider and take the head.
 However, before he could take the head to his village, the rest of the raiding party began to pursue him.
 He passed the Parvachawm village and spotted a man from Leisenzo village felling trees.
 He timed the shot as the tree fell to avoid the gunshot, alerting all other members.
 However, the sound was still registered, and upon questioning, Saizahawla declared that he had shot a tiger.
 However, the youth of the village declared what happened, and a manhunt was made for Saizahawla.
-Saizahawla used the darkness of dusk and spoke the Hmar language to pretend to be party of the manhunting party and conitnued to misdirect the individuals before heaidng home with the head of his victim.
+Saizahawla used the darkness of dusk and spoke the Hmar language to pretend to be party of the manhunting party and continued to misdirect the individuals before heading home with the head of his victim.
 Another account states, Saihazawla did not know the countryside well and decided to hide.
 On the assumption that the raiders would think he would run to his village, Saihazawla walked towards the opposite direction and hid in a bush.
 Despite a lengthy search, the raiders could not find Saihazawla.
 Exhausted from the search, the raiders left, and Saihazawla made his journey home.
 The journey took three days and one night, he was followed by a tiger, but he continued to encamp with the head of his enemy.
 The village granted him a hero's welcome.
 Chief Pawibawia, in reward of Saihazawla's bravery, conferred him the privilege of first selection of jhum plots and a house site in the village.
 Ngurdailova's mother spread a new Pawnpui for him to sit on and his neck was full of arkeziak (a white cotton spun necklace/bracelet for headhunters).
 Pâwibâwia's wife, Rohlupuii tied a thihna around his neck.